open-imx/imxInsights/README.md

     ***-   We recommend using the stable and feature richer 0.1.0 release on for imx versions "1.2.4" and "5.0.0".***

+## Supported Python Versions

+!!! warning
+    ***Python Typehints are awesome therefor 3.9 and below will NOT be supported***.

-### Backlog and Roadmap
+## Backlog and Roadmap
 <a href="https://github.com/orgs/open-imx/projects/5/" target="_blank">https://github.com/orgs/open-imx/projects/5/</a>

+### Contributing

+We welcome contributions from everyone!
+If you're interested in contributing to the project, please refer to our [contribution guidelines](CONTRIBUTING.md) for more information on the library's design.
+For any questions or discussions, feel free to ask in our [Discord channel](https://discord.gg/wBses7bPFg).

 ## Features
-- [X] Imx 1.2.4 5.0.0 and 12.0.0 file import
+- [X] Imx 1.2.4 5.0.0 and 12.0.0 (container) file import
-- [X] Imx single file
-- [X] Imx zip container
 - [X] ImxExtension objects
 - [X] GML shapley geometry
 - [X] RailConnection shapley geometry
 - [X] Known parent and children
 - [X] Imx data as Pandas dataframe
-- [X] Imx Compair imx version ignore
+- [X] Imx Compair imx (situations)
-- [X] Compair object type between 2 versions
+- [X] Compair between different IMX versions
 - [X] Compair as pandas dataframe
 - [X] Excel compair output
 - [X] Excel diff color dataframe and excel

-## Supported Python Versions

-!!! warning
-    ***Python Typehints are awesome therefor 3.9 and below will NOT be supported***.

-## Contributing
+## Open-IMX Initiative
-Contributions welcome!
-For more information on the design of the library, see [contribution guidelines for this project](CONTRIBUTING.md).
+**imxInsights** is part of the **Open-IMX initiative**, which is dedicated to enhancing the accessibility and usability of IMX data.
+This initiative aims to provide a collaborative environment for developers, data analysts, and railway professionals to effectively work with IMX data.

+### 🗪 Discord Community Channel 🤝

+💥 We invite you to join the [👉 open-imx community on Discord](https://discord.gg/wBses7bPFg).